maayaikeda/Automated_covid/README.md

-# Covid_automated
+# Automated_covid
-Creates PDFs to create gifs of daily cumulative vs active cases
+Creates PDF plots of daily cumulative vs active cases in R of specified date range.
+The PDFs generated with this code can be used to make gifs.